 The Long Game Most Retailers Are Losing

-This means the typical retail media plan, heavy on promotional spend during sale events and light the rest of the year, is capturing less than half the value available to it.
-The other half belongs to whoever is consistently building recognition during the months when shoppers are forming their mental shortlists.
+Gain Theory, analyzing data across hundreds of campaigns, found that 58% of advertising's total profit effect occurs more than six months after the campaign runs.
+The typical retail media plan — heavy on promotional spend during sale events and light the rest of the year — is capturing less than half the value available to it.

 Radio's Seasonal Reach Advantage

-When it matters most for retail, during the holiday shopping season, radio's reach expands to its highest point of the year.
+During the holiday shopping season, radio's reach expands to its highest point of the year.
 Nielsen data shows that 78% of U.S. adults are reached by AM/FM radio during Christmas week, making it the broadest single-week reach opportunity in audio advertising.

 What Good Retail Radio Looks Like